Email FacebookTwitterMenu burgerClose thin

 A self-directed Roth IRA can be an important part of your retirement plan.

 A self-directed Roth IRA can open up new possibilities for investing, but it’s important to consider the pros and cons carefully.
-If you’re not well-versed in a certain type of investment, for example, or you’re unsure of the tax rules for prohibited transactions, you could do more harm than good in your portfolio.
-Before you dive in, take time to learn the finer points of self-directed investing and get help if you need it.
+If you’re not well-versed in a certain type of investment or you’re unsure of the tax rules for prohibited transactions, you could do more harm than good to your portfolio.
+Before diving in, take time to learn the finer points of self-directed investing and get help from a financial advisor if you need it.

 Tips for Retirement Planning